 - Education Accelerated innovation, the radical transformation of age-old industries, and digitization of analog processes are all hallmarks of the Fourth Industrial Revolution.
 As a result, job requirements are shifting fast and will continue to do so in the future.
 Without reskilling the current generation of workers, we face a shortfall of 2 million alternative manufacturing jobs by 2025 in the US alone.
 Similarly, we must provide R&D funding to educational institutions to ensure the next wave of entrepreneurs and future generations will be equipped with the new skills needed to function in the future economy.

 - Incentives Governments can enable a sustainable ecosystem by incentivizing investment in and development of socially and environmentally beneficial digital manufacturing.
 A growing list of countries are now providing incentives to advance the Fourth Industrial Revolution.
-China, for example, has plans to invest $245 million over the next seven years and continue driving adoption of digital manufacturing technologies.
+China, for example, has plans to invest $245 million over the next seven years and continue driving the adoption of digital manufacturing technologies.

 - Collaboration From business and government to educational institutions and local communities, we must collaborate across sectors to embrace new technology and overcome the challenges ahead.
 A great example of this is in Singapore with the partnership between Nanyang Technological University (NTU Singapore), the National Research Foundation (NRF) and HP to open a new lab dedicated to driving innovation, technology, skills and economic development critical to thriving in the Fourth Industrial Revolution.